 If you have an old credit card that you don’t use anymore, should you keep the account open or close it?

-- Average age of credit: Lenders look at people who have managed credit well over a long period of time as a lower risk, so the average age of your credit accounts is another factor in your credit score.
-While it matters less than your credit balances, don’t discount the power of an aged account in lifting up your score.
+- Average age of credit: Lenders look at people who have managed credit well over a long period of time as lower risk, so the average age of your credit accounts is another factor in your credit score.
+While it matters less than your credit balances, don’t discount the power of an aged account in lifting your score.

 If you have an old card, don’t put it at the back of the drawer and forget about it.
 Instead, you’ll need a plan to keep the account active.
 If you never use a card, the issuer may close it due to being inactive.

-This happened to me twice in the past, and now I use one of two strategies to keep them open:
+This happened to me twice in the past, and now I use one of two strategies to keep them open.

-2. Make a small recurring purchase
+2. Make a Small Recurring Purchase

 First, if you have a spending problem that is exacerbated with credit cards, don’t keep a bunch of credit cards around.

 For example, some top travel credit cards and cash back credit cards charge an annual fee.
-If you have a card that charges a $95 annual fee and get at least $95 in value from it, you are in good shape.
+If you have a card that charges a $95 annual fee and you get at least $95 in value from it, you are in good shape.